As nightclubs reopen, Marco Witt praises the possibilities that they bring.

 Here friendships form.
 Cares are forgotten.
 A thousand minor exorcisms are performed.
 Instead of seeing and listening, you feel.
 You can lose yourself in the dark, experiencing sublime isolation in the midst of a crowd.
 Or descend further into sedated detachment, where everything seems to be tilted at an odd angle.
 (Ah, Special K, grainy white agent of floatiness and freakouts.)
 But you can also connect with the crowd, becoming part of a mysterious organism.
 Or simply have smiley fun with people you’ll never see again and with people you might never see elsewhere.
 That’s a vibe strongly associated with MDMA, though eminently possible without it.

 While I now shudder to recall my teenage gaucherie and ignorance, it was through clubbing that I made my first gay and trans friends.
 At the same time I grew aware of the limits of such labels – and formed bonds with people who saw no need to pigeon-hole me.
-Unlike university, which was ostensibly a palace of varieties yet in fact a ziggurat of cuntiness, this was an education in not being the most buttoned-up, middle-class version of myself.
+Unlike university, which was ostensibly a palace of varieties yet in fact a ziggurat of cuntiness, this was an education in not being the most buttoned-up, version of myself.

 I miss those feelings.
 I miss spaces that are free from class and sectarianism.
 But, more than that, I’m conscious of what the next generation of club-goers may never get to taste – at least legally.
 Though the renaissance of the DIY rave, lubricated by social media, is a chance to snuff some of those flavours (and chug industrial quantities of nitrous oxide), it’s a dangerous scene, not least because the police are under pressure to stop illegal parties by whatever means they can.

 When club culture thrives, it is largely run by the young.
-Yet right now young people’s prospects of immersing themselves in dance music – their prospects of discovering that it’s some-thing they might want to propagate – are in jeopardy.
+Yet right now young people’s prospects of immersing themselves in dance music – their prospects of discovering that it’s something they might want to propagate – are in jeopardy.
 In its most truthful and visceral forms, the music remains a gorgeous form of resistance: to the tyranny of tomorrow and all the identities it wants to thrust upon you.
 But you can’t embrace its power if you’ve never even had an opportunity to enjoy its touch.